Search for Important Questions

 3. What is an electron gun?
 Explain its construction, working, and use.

-1. Distinguish between junction field effect transistor and bipolar junction transistor.
+2. Distinguish between junction field effect transistor and bipolar junction transistor.

 3. Write notes on base-width modulation in a transistor.

-1. Explain the assumptions of Fermi-Dirac statistics.
+1. Write the assumptions of Fermi-Dirac statistics.

-3. Write assumptions of Maxwell-Boltzmann statistics and derive an expression for Maxwell-Boltzmann's distribution law.
+3. Explain the assumptions of Bose-Einstein statistics and derive the B-E distribution law.

 1. Explain the depletion layer in p-n junction diode with suitable diagram.